by Freddy Tran Nager, Founder of Atomic Tango + Fellow Aspiring Mogul; illustration by Barzak…

 My buddy XDL, whose career as a TV director is taking off, once mentioned to me that L.A. is filled with talent… that spends most of its time partying.
 Media success stories don’t always feature the most talented people, but the people who do the most with their talent.
 They collaborate with other ambitious people to make short films.
 They connect with others at business events.
 They befriend bloggers and journalists.
 And once they get the gig, they put in extra time to prepare for the job, prove easy to work with, and even give their employers more than what’s expected.
 Hence the quote that begins this article: it’s truly the energetic who displace the passive.

 Wrapping it Up

-For more advice, I recommend the book Career Warfare by David D’Alessandro.
-He’s not a media guy, but he knows a lot about branding and success in the workplace.
+So that’s my perspective based on my career experience.
+For more advice, read Career Warfare by David D’Alessandro.
+He’s not a media guy, but he knows branding and workplace success.
 More importantly, he’s not some academic speculating on what it takes to succeed based on multivariate analysis; he actually did it.
-I can only imagine the time and effort I would have saved in my career had I read this book when I was younger.
+I can only imagine the time and effort I would have saved had I read this book when I was younger.

 Like that?
 Click this: Comic Relief: Dan Pink Takes On The Crappy-Job Blues